teilomillet/gollm/README.md

 ## Project Status

 `gollm` is actively maintained and under continuous development.
+With the recent refactoring in version 0.1.0, we've streamlined the codebase to make it simpler and more accessible for new contributors.
 We welcome contributions and feedback from the community.

 ## Philosophy

-gollm is built on a philosophy of pragmatic minimalism and forward-thinking simplicity:
+`gollm` is built on a philosophy of pragmatic minimalism and forward-thinking simplicity:

 1. **Build what's necessary**: We add features and capabilities as they become needed, avoiding speculative development.